apollographql/apollo-server/docs/source/integrations/building-integrations.md

 Apollo Server exports the `ContextFunction` type, which is a generic type that is useful for integrations in defining their API.
-The first type argument defines the arguments that will be passed to your user's `context` function.
+The first type argument defines the arguments that the integration will pass to your user's `context` function.
 The Express integration uses it above in the `ExpressMiddlewareOptions` interface so that users get a strongly typed `context` function with correct parameter typings.
 The second type argument defines the return type of the user's `context` function, and should be the same `TContext` generic as used in the `ApolloServer` instance.

 ```ts
 interface ExpressContextFunctionArgument {